 The £58M investment, funded through Midland Heart Private finance with a contribution of £4.9M HCA Grant of for the affordable housing elements, will see three separate sites across the City being bought back into use.
 First, the former hosiery factory on Leicester’s Wolsey Island, where the iconic Wolsey chimney and water tower will be retained making way for 188 new homes.

 The second and third sites at former St Mary’s Allotments on Aylestone Road and abandoned industrial land off Green Lane Road, will bring a further 125 and 82 new homes respectively.

-Ruth Cooke, CEO at Midland Heart said: “This is a hugely exciting project for Midland Heart demonstrating both our commitment to bring genuinely affordable and high quality housing to Leicester while also retaining the areas rich heritage.
+Glenn Harris, CEO at Midland Heart said: “This is a hugely exciting project for Midland Heart demonstrating both our commitment to bring genuinely affordable and high quality housing to Leicester while also retaining the areas rich heritage.